 - Toothbrush & toothpaste – After traveling for over 6 hours your mouth starts feeling a little weird, so take it with you!
 Of course check the travel regulations on the size that you can take as a carry-on.

 - Undies – If your flight is over 10 hours and you have access to airport lounges, you may want to freshen up!

-- Lotion – Both for your body and your facial moisturizer.
+- Lotion – Both for your body and face.
+I really enjoy this moisturizer.
 Your skin gets so dry, so make sure to take care of it.

-- Facial wipes – Another thing to ensure that your face is taken care of because being in planes for extended periods of time is gross.
+- Facial wipes – Another thing to ensure that your face is taken care of because being in planes for extended periods of time can be uncomfortable.

 - Lysol wipes – Just in case your seat tray is dirty or anything else is on your trip needs a little extra sanitation.

 What are some things you take with you as carry-ons to help make your trip more fun and/or more comfortable?